linhpham4/InStock-client/README.md

 ```
 3. Open the `.env` file and fill in the required environment variables with your specific values.
 4. Repeat the same steps for the server directory.
-- I use 'http://localhost:5173' for the client side .env and '8080' for the server side port.
+- I use 'http://localhost:8080' for the client side variable and '8080' for the server side port.

 ### 4. Install Dependencies

-Install dependencies for both the server and client:
+Install dependencies for both the server and client root directories:

 ```bash
 npm install